20 Continuity

 What value of \(c\) will make \(f(x)\) a continuous function?

-We note that for \(x < 0\) and for \(x > 0\) the function is a simple polynomial, so is continuous.
+We note that for \(x < 0\) and for \(x > 0\) the function is defined by a simple polynomial, so is continuous.
 At \(x=0\) to be continuous we need a limit to exists and be equal to \(f(0)\), which is \(c\).
 A limit exists if the left and right limits are equal.
 This means we need to solve for \(c\) to make the left and right limits equal.
 We do this next with a bit of overkill in this case:

 @syms x c